 Taco Bell Bean Burrito

 Entrepreneur Glen Bell took a no-frills approach when he opened the first Taco Bell in Downey, California, in 1962, HuffPost reports.
 His first franchise opened two years later on Torrance, California.
 The menu?
 Tacos, burritos, frijoles, and tostados.
 They kept the price simple too: every item cost 19 cents.
 Today, a bean burrito is still a deal at $1.19.
-Find out how much your favorite products cost when they were first produced.

 White Castle Slider